 The market for server solutions is intensely competitive and rapidly changing.
 Barriers to entry in our market are relatively low and we expect increased challenges from existing as well as new competitors.
 Some of our principal competitors offer server solutions at a lower price, which has resulted in pricing pressures on sales of our server solutions.
-We expect further downward pricing pressure from our competitors and expect that we will have to price some of our server solutions aggressively to increase our market share with respect to those products, particularly for datacenter customers.
+We expect further downward pricing pressure from our competitors and expect that we will have to price some of our server solutions aggressively to increase our market share with respect to those products or geographies, particularly for internet datacenter customers and other large sale opportunities.
 If we are unable to maintain the margins on our server solutions, our operating results could be negatively impacted.
 In addition, if we do not develop new innovative server solutions, or enhance the reliability, performance, efficiency and other features of our existing server solutions, our customers may turn to our competitors for alternatives.
-In addition, pricing pressures and increased competition generally may also result in reduced sales, lower margins or the failure of our products to achieve or maintain widespread market acceptance, any of which could have a material adverse effect on our business, results of operations and financial condition.
+In addition, pricing pressures and increased competition generally may also result in reduced sales, less efficient utilization of our manufacturing operations, lower margins or the failure of our products to achieve or maintain widespread market acceptance, any of which could have a material adverse effect on our business, results of operations and financial condition.